panoptic-labs/docs/docs/developers/parameters.md

 ```solidity
 uint256 immutable MAX_TWAP_DELTA_LIQUIDATION = 513
 ```
 `MAX_TWAP_DELTA_LIQUIDATION` defines the maximum allowed delta between the currentTick and the Uniswap TWAP tick (`TWAP_WINDOW`) during a liquidation (e.g. at `MAX_TWAP_DELTA_LIQUIDATION = 513` this corresponds to ~5% down or ~5.26% up).
-Preventing liquidations when this threshold is exceeded helps to mitigate manipulation of the `currentTick` that causes positions to be liquidated at a less favorable price.
+Preventing liquidations when this threshold is exceeded ensures that manipulation of the `currentTick` is limited, reducing the extent to which a liquidation can occur at inaccurate prices in an unfavorable direction to the liquidatee.

 ## Miscellaneous parameters
 These parameters define various other aspects of the Panoptic protocol.